sybrew/the-seo-framework/readme.txt

 * **Added:**
 	* TODO maybe: We now generate a proposed description of your content every minute.
 	* TODO maybe: We now parse shortcodes for the content dynamically.
-	* TODO maybe: multidimensional settings?
 	* TODO We've added more term settings, including:
 		* TODO
 	* TODO Feeds now have a "X-Robots-tag: noindex, follow" header, so Google doesn't have to guess your intent.
+	* Multidimensional selection for robots-meta on posts, pages, and terms.
+		* TODO We still need to fix the SEO Bar, and we'll likely move the robots setting groups to labels.
 * **Changed:**
 	* TODO?
 We switched the homepage title option name from left to right, and right to left.
 		* This doesn't affect your titles, it's only semantics.
 		* NOTE TO SELF: Changing this would require us to change the default options, the filters behavior, and the JS code.. is this the best route?
+	* TODO set `get_logo_uploader_form()`'s flex value to true.
+* **Improved:**
+	* **Spam control:**
+		* Added more `index.php` files which prevent nasty backlinks and crawlers to index this plugin's files when `Indexes` option isn't disabled in Apache.
+			* Add `Options -Indexes` to your `.htaccess` file to prevent this for all plugins that do not honor this behavior.
+	* **Accessibility:**
+		* The homepage settings may now reveal more information on where this data can be altered.
 * **Removed:**
+	* **DOWNGRADE COMPATIBILITY!** -- Global options.
-	* **BACKWARD COMPATIBILITY!** When you upgrade to this version or later, you can't downgrade to v3.0.6 or lower without running into issues.
+		* When you upgrade to this version or later, you can't downgrade to v3.0.6 or lower without running into issues.
 			* Downgrading to v3.1.x and v3.2.x is still supported.
 			* Upgrading from v2.7.0 and higher to this version is still supported.
 			* Upgrading from all the way below v2.7.0 (December 2016!) is untested and might cause issues.
 Double-check your settings!
+	* **DOWNGRADE COMPATIBILITY!** -- Post, Page, Term meta options.
+		* We added multidimensional options in the form of qubits: -1, 0, 1.
+		* When you upgrade to this version, robots meta-settings for posts, pages, and terms may have a new, previously unkown value entered: `-1`.
+			* This value means "override and disable the default robots-setting".
+				* For example, if you set `noindex` to all tags, but set `-1` to a specific tag, the tag may be indexed.
+			* Because the options were simpler before, `-1` will be treated as `1`.
+So, when you downgrade, this setting will yield the opposite effect.
 	* TODO maybe: Remove the character counter for titles and descriptions, while keeping them for social inputs?
-	* TODO maybe: strip the removed options... (this will also happen on manual save...)
+	* TODO maybe: strip the removed options on database upgrade... (this will also happen on manual save...)
 * **Fixed:**
 	* **Accessibility:**
 		* **Global:**